AdaCore/langkit/doc/tutorial.rst

 Only exact input strings trigger ``Literal`` matchers while the input is matched against a regular expression with ``Pattern`` matchers.
-Note that the order of rules is meaningful: here, the input is matched first against keywords and then only if there is no match, identifers and number patterns are matched.
+Note that the order of rules is meaningful: here, the input is matched first against keywords and then only if there is no match, identifiers and number patterns are matched.
 If ``Literal`` rules appeared at the end, ``def`` would always be emitted as an identifier.